huzaifa95-star/CRM-Django/README.md

-# Crude-app
+# CRM
+This is a CRM with all the CRUD and Login/Signup funtionctionalities.

 Setup:

+1.Install python 3

-1.Intall Django
+2.Intall Django

-2.python manage.py runserver
+3.python manage.py runserver